keboola/connection-docs/overview/tutorial/write/gooddata.md

 - modify them with the SQL queries of the Transformation script, and
 - create three new tables in the `out.c-tutorial` output bucket in Storage.

-To see if the transformation job has finished running, go to **Jobs**.
-Continue, even while waiting for the job to end, configuring the GoodData writer.
+To see if the transformation job has finished, go to **Jobs**, or click on the little **Transformations job has been scheduled** window that pops up after a transformation starts running.
+When finished, or while waiting for the job to end, continue configuring the GoodData writer.
 Start by creating a new writer in the **Writers** section:

 {: .image-popup}
 ![Screenshot - New Writer](/overview/tutorial/write/gooddata-writer-intro-1.png)